The Stranger (1973 film)

 The Stranger is a 1973 science fiction television pilot directed by Lee H. Katzin, and starring Glenn Corbett and Cameron Mitchell.

-Independent film production and distribution company Film Ventures International re-issued The Stranger to syndication under the title Stranded in Space.
-As with other films re-released under FVI, The Strangers new opening credits featured footage from an entirely unrelated film, in this case the 1983 low-budget science fiction film Prisoners of the Lost Universe.
+Independent film production and distribution company Film Ventures International (FVI) re-issued The Stranger to syndication under the title Stranded in Space.
+As with other films released by FVI, the opening credits for Stranded in Space featured footage from an entirely unrelated film, in this case the 1983 low-budget science fiction film Prisoners of the Lost Universe.

 Plot

 While on a space mission, NASA astronaut Neil Stryker (Glenn Corbett) crashes and is hospitalized in quarantine for a long period of time.
 He is uninjured, although his two fellow astronauts were apparently killed in the crash.

 Stryker becomes suspicious when he tries to ask why he is being held for so long and can't get any reasonable explanation.
 It turns out that he is being closely observed by Dr. Revere (Tim O'Connor) and government agent Benedict (Cameron Mitchell), while being interrogated in his sleep after being given powerful drugs.
 The drugs reveal that Stryker is from another planet (Earth), and his society is one where there is freedom of thought and speech.
 Revere is clearly concerned by the strain of the drugs on Stryker, but is caught between the concern for the patient and his responsibility to the government, while Benedict is indifferent to Stryker's wellbeing.

 Stryker eventually escapes the hospital after being injured and nearly killed by the security forces.
 When trying to make a call to Cape Kennedy at a telephone booth, he is shocked to find that the operator has never heard of it, or even the state of Florida.
 He hitches a ride and begins to realize that he is not on planet Earth, after seeing subtle differences such as three moons in the sky and discovering that the inhabitants of the planet are all left-handed.

 Stryker soon visits a book store, where he researches the planet.
 The twin planet, which is on the far side of the Sun and unknown to Earth, is known to its inhabitants as Terra.
 It has a system of government and citizen comradeship that is alien to Stryker – the Perfect Order.
 The enforcement of the order is facilitated by a hierarchy of officials who scrutinize their subordinates extremely closely, pervasive inspirational propaganda, and electronic monitoring through technology including telephones, televisions and car radios.